clrng: A tool set for parallel random numbergeneration on GPUs in R: Uniform random number generation

 We move streams to the GPU by converting them to a `\code{vclMatrix}'. \begin{CodeChunk} \begin{CodeInput} R> myStreamsGpu = vclMatrix(myStreamsCpu) \end{CodeInput} \end{CodeChunk}

 Equivalently, \fct{createStreamsGpu} creates streams directly on the GPU and returns a `\code{vclMatrix}', which makes it slightly more efficient when the number of streams is large.

-There are a few important notes on the usage of these above functions. \begin{itemize} \item Calling \fct{setBaseCreator} creates a hidden object \code{.Random.seed.clrng}, which (unlike the standard \code{.Random.seed}) controls the creation of new streams (not random numbers).
-We allow users to call \fct{setBaseCreator} at any time. \fct{setBaseCreator} should be called once before \fct{createStreamsCpu} and \fct{createStreamsGpu} if they would like to select their own initial seeds, or never, in which case streams take the package's default initial seed.
-Otherwise, there is a small probability of producing streams which overlap. \item Users may switch between \fct{createStreamsCpu} and \fct{createStreamsGpu} in the same program, calling either will read and update \code{.Random.seed.clrng}.
-This is not recommended as it causes unnecessary data transfer between host and device. \item If an \proglang{R} session is restarted during a task, as long as users saved the \proglang{R} environment (which Rstudio does automatically), the initial states (seeds) of the newly created streams will carry on from the last streams' seed from the previous \proglang{R} session. \item Objects on the GPU are lost when an R session is restarted, even if the workspace is saved.
+Here are a few important notes on the usage of these above functions. \begin{itemize} \item Calling \fct{setBaseCreator} establishes a hidden object \code{.Random.seed.clrng}, which (unlike the standard \code{.Random.seed}) controls the creation of new streams (not random numbers).
+We allow users to call \fct{setBaseCreator} at any time. \fct{setBaseCreator} should be called once before \fct{createStreamsCpu} and \fct{createStreamsGpu} if they would like to select their own initial seeds, or not at all, in which case streams take the package's default initial seed.
+Otherwise, there is a slight probability of producing streams which overlap, particularly when an \proglang{R} session is restarted in the middle of the same program, and the user calls \fct{setBaseCreator} before creating new streams.

+\item Users may switch between \fct{createStreamsCpu} and \fct{createStreamsGpu} in the same program, calling either will read and update \code{.Random.seed.clrng}.
+However, this is not recommended as it causes unnecessary data transfer between host and device. \item If an \proglang{R} session is restarted during a task, as long as users saved the \proglang{R} environment (which Rstudio does automatically), the initial states (seeds) of the newly created streams will carry on from the last streams' seed from the previous \proglang{R} session. \item Objects on the GPU are lost when an R session is restarted, even if the workspace is saved.
 The object \code{myStreamsGpu} will remain in the workspace if the session is restarted, but the GPU memory containing \code{myStreamsGpu}'s data will no longer be accessible and an error will occur if the object is accessed.
-To retain streams when a session is restarted the streams should be copied to the CPU with \code{as.matrix}. \end{itemize}
+To retain streams when a session is restarted the streams should be copied to the CPU using \code{as.matrix}. \end{itemize}

 Unlike \proglang{R}'s standard random number generators, the streams need to be explicitly specified when generating random numbers with \code{clrng}.
 It would be possible to hide streams from the user by storing them as a hidden object, which the \pkg{rlecuyer} package does to some extent, we have chosen not to do so for two reasons.
 First, the streams would need to be stored on the CPU and transferred to and from the GPU every time they were used.
 Second, computations might be distributed across multiple GPU devices or multiple computers, and being explicit about which streams are used where ensures reproducibility and avoids the possibility that the same streams might be used on different devices without the user being aware.